skei/kode3/README.md

 # notes, considerations, ..

-- header-only
+- header-only (except your plugin)
 - low-level, un-modern c++
 - no build system
 - no external dependencies (almost)
 - no vst2/vst3 sdk needed (depends)
-- 'fat' plugins
+- 'fat' plugins (all formats in one file)

 # roadmap